 The LUTN festivals where you will be exhibiting:

-The festival programmes vary and their themes for 2021 are quite broad and you will not be expected to specifically address them.
-For example, Light Night Leeds has a wrap around theme of ‘nature and the environment’ while Light Up Lancaster’s ‘Flights of the Imagination’ simply invites artists to do just that and transport us all into a magical never-never land through light art.
+The festival programmes vary and their themes for 2022 are quite broad and you will not be expected to specifically address them.
+For example, Light Night Leeds has a wrap around theme of ‘Play’ while Light Up Lancaster’s ‘Turning Points’ simply invites artists to reflect those times in life – personal, social, scientific & environmental – when things could go one way or another.

 NB Each festival will provide standard infrastructure support for your arriving artwork, however all artists fees and artwork production costs must be factored into your commission award.

 How we assess your application

 A panel of LUTN partners involved with curating SHINE 2022 will assess all applications.
 We aim to ensure the selected commission(s) will be high-quality work and afford the best experience for artists, audience members and locations.
 They will assess the applications based on 4 areas: